 M@Where To Find Antony Gormley Sculptures In London

 London is particularly replete with Gormley installations.
-The latest is a Mayfair hotel room shaped like an 8-bit computer character, or a foetal Decepticon.
-You probably can't afford to stay there (it's rumoured to be £2,500 a night), but it will be freely visitable on Open House weekend in September.
+One of the latest is a Mayfair hotel room shaped like an 8-bit computer character, or a foetal Decepticon.

 All images by the author except One and Other by Will Wiles and Peckham bollards from Google Street View.